stomp-js/stomp-js.github.io/_faqs/nodejs-can-this-library-be-used-with-nodejs.md

 priority: GAA
 ---

-Yes, NodeJS is supported using WebSockets as communication mechanism.
+Yes, NodeJS is supported using WebSockets as the communication mechanism.
 Please see [NodeJS topic in using StompJS guide](/guide/stompjs/using-stompjs-v5.html#in-nodejs).
-In addition check the needed [PolyFills](/guide/stompjs/rx-stomp/ng2-stompjs/pollyfils-for-stompjs-v5.html#in-nodejs).
+In addition, check the needed [PolyFills](/guide/stompjs/rx-stomp/polyfills-for-stompjs.html).

 While this library can be used with NodeJS, if your broker supports, you should consider